avigewirtz/avigewirtz.github.io-/make/incremental-builds.md

 {% endtab %}
 {% endtabs %}

-The first time we build testintmath, we build the entire program, but we ensure to save objevct files.
+The first time we build testintmath, we compile all source files, but we ensure to save object files.
 How do we save object files?
 Recall the -c option, which tells gcc to halt after the assembly stage and output object files.

 ```
 gcc -c intmath.c testintmath.c